-Need ice breakers for your meetings at work?
-These are sample ice breakers that you can use to start out your meetings, retreats, team building sessions, or training classes.
+Need icebreakers for your meetings at work?
+These are sample ice breaker questions that you can use to start out your meetings, retreats, team building sessions, or training classes.
 With the right ice breaker question, you can focus the group on the content of the meeting.

 Advantages Ice Breaker Questions Bring to Meetings, Retreats, and Training Sessions

-Ice breakers help your meeting participants get to know each other and they warm up the conversation between participants at the meeting.
-Once you use ice breakers to break the ice, the participant discussions flow comfortably.
+Ice breaker questions help your meeting participants get to know each other and they warm up the conversation between participants at the meeting.
+Once you use ice breaker questions to break the ice, the participant discussions flow comfortably.

 They also provide an excellent opportunity to encourage more questions, exchanges, and sharing of experiences among your participants.

-They encourage conversation which is typically slow when a group gets together for the first time.
+Ice breaker questions encourage conversation which is typically slow when a group gets together for the first time.
 People are a little bit uneasy in the company of strangers and, even in the company of coworkers.
 They don't want to draw negative attention to themselves.
-And, they really, really, really don't want to sound or look stupid or uninformed.

 Using Ice Breaker Questions at Regular Meetings and Retreats

 For your regular meetings, where participants know each other—often very well from daily interaction, ice breaker questions can still serve a purpose.
 You can use them to help get the conversation started and, especially when they focus on the topic of the meeting, they are a good way to move participants into the main meeting agenda.